Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Project Proposal.md

 - Adjusting the minumum PWM duty cycle for the fan to continue running
 - The fan speed increasing and decreasing the transient timing factor

 5. The tool will have all of the necessary hardware needed to implement the three diagnostic modes.
-The measure of success ***ADD IN THIS PART***
+The measure of success is the tool will have all of the hardware built and installed on the final product.
 6. The tool's design and implementation will not exceed $2000.
 For us to be successful we can not use more than $2000 for this project.
 7. The tool's PCB will be designed accordingly to the guidelines set in IPC-2221.
 For this to be successful we will use a manufacturer that will follow the IPC-2221 guidelines.
 8. The tool will follow the guidelines in IPC J-STD-001 for soldering the components.
 A measure of success will be for there to be no shorts in any of the hand soldered connections.